Magic 1278: 1992–1993: 3EE

 The "new" station 3EE began official transmission at 7.00am Friday 2 July 1992.
 Promoted as The Breeze, the station had a mix of easy listening music, personality talk and Saturday AFL football.
 Some programs garnered a loyal following but overall the station failed to gain a commercially viable audience in its target demographic of people aged 40+.
 AWA had a three-year strategy to grow the 3EE audience, but in 1993 the company decided to exit the commercial broadcasting sector and concentrate on its core business of electronics design and manufacture.
-AWA sold 3EE to Wesgo Communications, owner of another Melbourne station, 3MP, based in Frankston, an outer south-eastern suburb.
+AWA sold 3EE to Wesgo, owner of another Melbourne station, 3MP, based in Frankston, an outer south-eastern suburb.
 A few months later in 1994, AWA sold 3EE's sister station in Sydney 2CH, bringing to an end AWA's 70 years in radio broadcasting.

 1993–2017: Magic 693/1278

 Magic 693

 3MP and 3EE simulcast their programs until the ABA ordered that they cease the practice and recommence two separate formats.
 As from December 1993, 3EE used the marketing name of Magic 693, whilst retaining its official call-sign 3EE.
 It had a 1940s, 1950s and 1960s music format, while 3MP maintained its more mainstream easy listening format on 1377.

-Media operator Southern Cross Broadcasting, which also owned Melbourne radio stations 3AK and 3AW, bought the 3MP and 3EE licences, and in accordance with media ownership laws which restrict any organisation from owning more than two radio stations in one region, they chose to keep 3AW and 3EE (Magic 693), while selling off the lower–rating 3AK and 3MP licences.
+Southern Cross Broadcasting, which also owned Melbourne radio stations 3AK and 3AW, bought the 3MP and 3EE licences, and in accordance with media ownership laws which restrict any organisation from owning more than two radio stations in one region, they chose to keep 3AW and 3EE (Magic 693), while selling off the lower rating 3AK and 3MP licences.